QEC-pages/QDistRnd/joss/paper.md

 The GAP computer algebra system was chosen because of its excellent support for linear algebra over finite fields.
-The package <span>` QDistRnd `</span> gives a reference implementation of the algorithm, with a focus on generality and matrix formats, as opposed to performance.
+The package <span>` QDistRnd `</span> gives a reference implementation of the algorithm, with a focus on generality and matrix formats, but not necessarily performance.
 Nevertheless, the routines are sufficiently fast when dealing with codes of practically important block lengths
 $n\lesssim 10^3$.